Project Depth in Oklahoma City

 Delivery Process

-- Align shell scope with phased infrastructure milestones
+- Align shell scope with phased OG&E electrical service and infrastructure milestones

-- Deliver turnover package for interior fit-out teams
+- Deliver turnover package for interior MEP and IT fit-out teams with as-built structural and utility drawings

 Where This Service Is Active